vigliensoni/vigliensoni.com/content/portfolio/33-clastic-music-webapp.md

 image = "img/covers/clastic-app-800.jpg"
 showonlyimage = false
 weight = 10
-categories = ['music', 'featured'] years = ['2022']
+categories = ['music', 'research'] tags = ['webapp'] years = ['2022']
 +++

+<!--more-->## [{{< figure src="/img/covers/clastic-app-800.jpg" alt="clastic app" >}}](https://media.vigliensoni.com/clastic-music)

 The Clastic Music web app is an interactive application where images are rendered in real time and react to music and human input.
 The app is result of a collaboration between visual artist Eduardo Pérez and myself.

-<!--more-->## [{{< figure src="/img/covers/clastic-app-800.jpg" alt="clastic app" >}}](https://media.vigliensoni.com/clastic-music)

 <br><br>